-Recognizing the importance of seafarers in keeping the global economy running, some European ports are now offering free Covid-19 vaccine to seafarers.
+Recognizing the importance of seafarers in keeping the global economy running, some European ports are now offering free COVID-19 vaccines to seafarers.

-The first COVID vaccine in the European Union started in Belgium last June 1.
+The first COVID-19 vaccine in the European Union started in Belgium last June 1.
 Around 2,200 seamen got their jabs in the Port of Antwerp for that month.
-Antwerp is one of the biggest and busiest port in Europe.
+Antwerp is one of the biggest and busiest ports in Europe.

-There are a growing number of European ports who are joining the trend in seafarer vaccination.
-In Netherlands, they started vaccinating shipboard personnel working on Dutch registered vessels regardless of nationality.
+There are a growing number of European ports that are joining the trend in seafarer vaccination.
+In the Netherlands, they started vaccinating shipboard personnel working on Dutch-registered vessels regardless of nationality.

 Soon, they will jab every seafarer visiting their ports.